-- understand that it is everyone's responsibility to safeguard and promote the welfare of children and that they have a role to play in identifying concerns, sharing information and taking prompt action. - know how to respond to a pupil who discloses abuse. - will refer any safeguarding or child protection concerns to a designated safeguarding lead. - will provide a safe environment where children can learn. - ensure and follow risk assessments for off-site activities. - fully understand their responsibility to report misconduct in line with the Whistleblowing Policy - understand and adhere to the school's safeguarding arrangements, Staff Code of Conduct, Safeguarding Policy, Confidentiality Policy and Keeping Children Safe in Education (2023) part 1 and Annex A on induction - attend Level 2 Safeguarding training at induction which is updated annually.
+- understand that it is everyone's responsibility to safeguard and promote the welfare of children and that they have a role to play in identifying concerns, sharing information and taking prompt action. - know how to respond to a pupil who discloses abuse. - · sign to say they have read the relevant part of KCSIE annually. - will follow the school's procedures for identifying and reporting any concerns and issues about the school's online filtering and monitoring systems. - will follow the school's safeguarding and child protection processes and procedures, sharing information quickly when they have a concern about a child's safety and wellbeing, even when they are unsure. - will provide a safe environment where children can learn. - ensure and follow risk assessments for off-site activities. - fully understand their responsibility to report misconduct in line with the Whistleblowing Policy - understand and adhere to the school's safeguarding arrangements, Staff Code of Conduct, Safeguarding Policy, Confidentiality Policy and Keeping Children Safe in Education (2024) part 1 and Annex A on induction

+- attend Level 2 Safeguarding training at induction which is updated annually.
 In addition, they complete Anti-Radicalisation training, eSafety training, Restraint training (as appropriate) and receive safeguarding and child protection updates - Supply staff agencies must provide a copy of their safeguarding policy statement, and details of the DBS clearance number for each supply staff.
 Agency staff read and sign the Safe Working Practice and Code for all Visitors and Volunteers document.